heungh/game-log-analysis/content/14_gamelog_collector/option1_kinesis_agent/index.en.md

 mvn -version
 ```

-After confirming that Java and Maven are properly installed by checking their versions, build the Kinesis Agent as follows:
+If Java and Maven versions are confirmed to be installed properly, build the Kinesis Agent as follows:

 ```bash
 # Create necessary directories